 Proprioceptors are sensors that provide information about joint angle, muscle length, and muscle tension.
 They give feedback about where a muscle is in its environment.
 The muscle spindle provides information about changes in muscle length.
 The Golgi tendon organ provides information about changes in muscle tension.

 A type of contraction where there is no change in the muscle’s length.

-There is no change in muscle’s length during am isometric contraction.
+There is no change in muscle’s length during an isometric contraction.
 Eccentric contractions are lengthening contractions.
 Concentric contractions are shortening contractions.

 Ready to study?

-At Massage Exam Academy, I have put together a package that helps you work on all areas of the MBLEx, including Kinesiology.
+At Massage Exam Academy, I have put together an online MBLEx prep package that helps you work on all areas of the MBLEx, including Kinesiology.
 Kinesiology portions of the program include:

-Dedicated Kinesiology Section in a Downloadable MBLEx Study Guide
+Dedicated Kinesiology Section in my MBLEx Study Guide

 You can learn more about the Massage Exam Academy program right here.